-Every bit of consumer insight must be wrapped in context or you’re guessing at its intent. and your brand is missing out on the nuanced (and always surprising) global conversation.
+There are seven market research steps that every brand and agency should follow to capture immediately actionable insight.
+Every bit of consumer insight must be wrapped in context, or you’re guessing at its intent and your brand is missing out on the nuanced (and always surprising) global conversation.
 And without this contextual analysis, your market research is pretty worthless.
-This post will help ensure you understand how best-in-class market research looks, and that your tool offers it!
+This post will help ensure you understand how best-in-class market research looks, and how to ensure your tool offers it!

 Why Accurate Market Research Matters